« Cédric is one of the most talented musicians I know.

 Collaborations

-Dianne Reeves, Herbie Hancock, Terri Lyne Carrington, Ibrahim Maalouf, John Patitucci, Donny McCaslin, Erik Truffaz, Metropol Orkestra, Maria Mendes, John Beasley, Soweto Kinch, Florin Nicolescu, Luis Salinas, Melissa Aldana, Tineke Postma, Nelson Veras, Wayne Escoffery, Tim Miller, Michael Janisch, Braxton Cook, Jason Palmer, Gregoire Maret, Clarence Penn, Alex Han, Otis Brown III, André Ceccarelli, Paco Sery, Arthur H.
+Dianne Reeves, Herbie Hancock, Terri Lyne Carrington, Ibrahim Maalouf, John Patitucci, Donny McCaslin, Erik Truffaz, Metropol Orkestra, Maria Mendes, John Beasley, Peter Erskine, Mike Mainieri, Soweto Kinch, Matthew Garrison, Florin Nicolescu, Luis Salinas, Melissa Aldana, Tineke Postma, Nelson Veras, Wayne Escoffery, Tim Miller, Michael Janisch, Braxton Cook, Jason Palmer, Gregoire Maret, Clarence Penn, Alex Han, Otis Brown III, André Ceccarelli, Paco Sery, Arthur H.

 Record Labels